 The lobby of the Animation Building in Hollywood Land has lots of space for little ones to stretch their legs and comfortable seating for their parents to take a break.
 There are clips of movies playing and the lighting is dim.
 Venture into the Sorcerer’s Workshop for some interactive play by making an animation strip and discovering which Disney animated character you most resemble.
 You can also learn how to draw an animated character with instruction from a real animator at Animation Academy.

-9. Lego Build Station and Video Games at Star Wars Launch Bay
+9. Star Wars Launch Bay

 If you have a Lego and/or Star Wars fan in your group, check inside the old Innoventions building now holding the Star Wars Launch Bay.
-Here you will find a room that has Lego Star Wars themed video games and bins and mats of actual Legos for free play.
+Here you will find a room that has Lego Star Wars themed video games and used to have bins and mats of actual Legos for free play.
 My kids love both types of play, but tend to spend the most time on the video games since they don’t have much access to screen time at home.

 10. Hungry Bear Area

 My kids love to eat in the Hungry Bear seating area in Critter Country.
 They seem to always find something to occupy their time besides eating their meal.
 Upstairs affords a great view of the Rivers of America, where you can watch the canoes, rafts, Mark Twain Riverboat, and the Sailing Ship Columbia float by.
 The train also passes near here, so you can wave to the passengers.
 Downstairs, there is a small stream that goes by one side, and my kids spent an entire lunch once watching a family of ducks in the water.
-There is a lot of space out in front of the restaurant which will end up being a walkway to and from Star Wars: Galaxy’s Edge next year.